winitzki/CocoaJoin/README.md

 Example 2: map/reduce
 ---------------------

-"Map": We need to schedule `n` computational tasks `task(x)` concurrently on each element `x` of a collection `C`.
+"Map": We need to schedule `n` computational tasks `compute_something(x)` concurrently on each element `x` of a collection `C`.
 "Reduce": as soon as each task is finished, we need to collect the intermediate results and merge them repeatedly together with the function `reduce(a,b)` in order to compute the final value.

 We assume that the reducer is associative: